rodolfodpk/myeslib2/README.md

 Role       | implementation
 ------------- | --------------
 logging impl  | slf4j-simple
-database      | h2 in memory
-json serializ | gson
-DI impl       | guice
-crqs/es       | myeslib2-stack1
+database      | h2 in memory if using Stack1JdbiDao or guava's LinkedListMultimap if using Stack1MemDao json serializ | gson (necessary only if using Stack1JdbiDao) DI impl       | guice crqs/es       | myeslib2-stack1